Biegz/NightClubApp/README.md

 # NightClubApp
-A continuation of the CSE248BieglerSweeneyRinaldi repository to resolve confections.
+A continuation of the CSE248BieglerSweeneyRinaldi repository to resolve conflictions.